The School Synthetic-Turf Wars

 There is no scientific consensus on the risks of artificial turf.
 Some researchers are sure crumb rubber is poisoning the children who come in contact with it.
 Others suggest that concern is little more than media-driven hysteria.
 Still others believe it’s too early to say for sure.
 The federal government has commissioned a study to address the mystery, but results could be years away.

-Though some advocates have suggested a moratorium on crumb rubber fields until the science crystallizes, the surfaces keep sprouting up across the country.
+Though some advocates have suggested a moratorium on crumb-rubber fields until the science crystallizes, the surfaces keep sprouting up across the country.
 That means towns and school districts like North Haven are deciding whether to install artificial turf without knowing for certain if they risk poisoning their children by doing so.

 * * *